chrisvdm/rwsdk-notes-app-tutorial/README.md

 # rwsdk Tutorial - Ping Notes

 This is a multi-part tutorial.
-The aim is to get you familiar with all the best parts of the rwsdk so that you can create an amazing app that saves the world.
+The aim is to get familiar with all the best parts of the rwsdk so that we can create an amazing app that saves the world.
 As this is being written theres no telling what this tutorial app will look like at the end of its journey... so stick around and find out.

 ## Part 1

 Let's start by building a quick notes app.
 Nothing fancy.
-This will give you the lay of the land when working with rwsdk.
+This will give us the lay of the land when working with rwsdk.

-Hopefully you will see rwsdk core beliefs in action:
+Hopefully we will see rwsdk core beliefs in action:

 - **Server-first by default.** Routes can return a classic Response or JSX that renders on the server (RSC) and streams to the client—no special folders needed.  ￼
-- **Explicit routing in one place.** You define routes in src/worker.tsx with route(...)—no file-system magic.
+- **Explicit routing in one place.** We define routes in src/worker.tsx with route(...)—no file-system magic.
 Patterns support static/param/wildcard.  ￼
 - **Middleware + Context you control.** Populate ctx up front (e.g., session, user, db), and every route/action sees it.
-You can also add Interrupters per-route (mini middleware chains) to short-circuit flow (e.g., auth).  ￼
+We can also add Interrupters per-route (mini middleware chains) to short-circuit flow (e.g., auth).  ￼
-- **Custom HTML shell per route.** Use render(Document, [...routes]) to pick the HTML “document” per set of routes; you own <html>, scripts, hydration strategy.  ￼
+- **Custom HTML shell per route.** Use render(Document, [...routes]) to pick the HTML “document” per set of routes; we own <html>, scripts, hydration strategy.  ￼
 - **Cloudflare-native.** Ships as a Vite plugin targeting Workers; deploy with one command; D1/R2/Queues/DOs are first-class.  ￼

 **Prerequisites**

-You will need a few things before we get started:
+We will need a few things before we get started:

 - [Node.js v22](https://nodejs.org/en/download/) or later
 - [Cloudflare](https://www.cloudflare.com/en-gb/plans/) account